Production of Medicinal Herbs

 This is just a brief introduction to what is involved in growing medicinal herbs for the market.
 For more information, I suggest that you consult the following references.
 There are two excellent books on the topic.
 The one I currently consider the bible is “Medicinal Herbs in the Garden, Field, and Marketplace” by Lee Sturdivant and Tim Blakley, published in 1999 by San Juan Naturals.
 The other book, containing excellent color drawings and important chemical and toxicity information is “Canadian Medicinal Crops” by Ernest Small and Paul M. Catling, published in 1999 by the National Research Council of Canada press.
 I invite you to visit my website which contains articles, photos, and research results on many of the herbs mentioned here and a number of links to herb and natural products websites.
 I also suggest that you subscribe to some natural products publications such as Natural Foods Merchandizer, Nutrition Business Journal, and HerbalGram.
 Probably the best investment you can make, however, is to attend several professional, commercial herb conferences and a natural products show.
 Consider the International Herb Association conference and the Natural Products Expo East.

 Jeanine Davis is an Associate Professor and Extension Specialist in the Department of Horticultural Science at North Carolina State University.
-She is also the Coordinator of the N.C.
-Specialty Crops Program which is a multi-agency program in eastern North Carolina.
-She is located off-campus in the western part of the state at the Mountain Horticultural Crops Research and Extension Center in Fletcher.
+She is located off-campus in the western part of the state at the Mountain Horticultural Crops Research and Extension Center in Mills River.
 The primary objective of her program is to increase diversity, sustainability, and profitability of agriculture through development of high-value crops such as herbs, native botanicals, specialty vegetables, industrial crops, and organics.
 A native of Illinois, she spent twelve years of her youth living in eastern Pennsylvania.
-There she earned a B.S. degree in Horticulture from Delaware Valley College of Science and Agriculture in Doylestown.
+There she earned a B.S. degree in Horticulture from Delaware Valley University in Doylestown.
 She then moved to Washington state where she earned both her M.S. and Ph.D. degrees in Horticulture from Washington State University.

 This article was first published in the Proceedings for the Vegetable, Potato, flower, Small Fruit and General Sessions volume of the 2001 Mid-Atlantic Fruit and Vegetable Convention held January 30 – February 1, 2001 at the Hershey Lodge and Convention Center in Hershey, PA.